zihaadk/secure-software-development/README.md

 ![This is an image](https://github.com/zihaadk/secure-software-development/blob/main/images/userreg.png)

-Users are created and placed into Authgroups allowing only users within an Authgroup to share files with each other.
+Users are created and placed into AuthGroups allowing only users within an AuthGroup to share files with each other.
 In the case where a user's profile has been hacked, the attacker would not gain access to files uploaded from other users, minimising the attack surface.
 The following Authorisation Groups are used:

 Auth Group    | Country
 ------------- | -------------